andpol5/andpol5.github.io/_posts/2016-08-21-mind-in-the-machine.md

 neocortex (mainly from the thalamus).
 Layers V and VI have axons which are connected to other parts of the brain: thalamus, brain stem and spinal cord.
-Much of the regions are of the neocortex are very specialized towards the function of that spatial region of the brain
+Much of the regions are of the neocortex are very specialized towards the function of that spatial region of the brain.
-@BrainVsDl.
 For example: layer IV changes thickness (of input) depending on the area of brain specialization - in the occipital lobe (responsible for visual processing) layer IV has a very complex structure just to handle the input of visual data.

 ![fig4](/images/mbm/neuron_anatomy.png)

-*Left: diagram of a neuron.
+*Fig 4: Left: diagram of a neuron.
 Right: Axon terminal and dendrite of next neuron.*

 ### Cortical columns and mini-columns